 - Kathy Vanderkloet: Kathy is CRWM Nigeria's Business Manager.
 She provides administrative and logistical support to Nigeria team members and financial advice to partner organizations.

-CRWM has the following partner and associate missionaries in Nigeria:
+CRWM has the following partner missionaries in Nigeria:

 - Jon & Janice Barnhoorn: The Barnhoorns are involved in Bible translation with Wycliffe Bible Translators International.